Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 Why Getting Off the Screen Actually Matters

-A lot of what we do as web designers is inherently solo work.
+A lot of what we do as web designers is mostly solo work.
 You're in your admin work, in your client's backend, in a Squarespace forum thread.
 The online community helps a lot, but it has limits.

 What Squarespace is building with these local clubs is the missing layer: real professional relationships with people in your own city, who you can actually call when you need a second opinion, a referral, or just someone who laughs at CSS jokes.